-You've probably been told at one point or another that it's good to take a break from wearing foundation to "let your skin breathe."
+You've probably been told at one point or another that it's good to take a break from wearing foundation (and makeup overall) to "let your skin breathe."
 Fundamentally, this seems like sound reasoning—after all, foundation covers up the skin and potentially clogs pores (if you aren't using a non-comedogenic formula), so taking time off from it would likely allow the skin to be in its natural state, which can only be beneficial, right?
 Not quite.

 "The ingredient in pancake makeup, and most makeup even used today, is titanium dioxide, which is used in sunscreen.
 How lucky to have been essentially wearing sunscreen long before there was even knowledge about daily UV exposure being the number one cause of premature wrinkling of the skin?"
 Soon after realizing this, she vowed to wear some sort of liquid foundation or mineral powder every day "no matter what."
 Are you surprised by this?
-We were too, so we tapped Rouleau for more info.
+We were, too, so we tapped Rouleau for more info.

 "The skin doesn't have a respiratory system, so thinking that the skin breathes is a total myth," explains Rouleau, which makes complete sense.
 She suggests thinking of your makeup more as a skincare product that helps protect your skin from environmental factors, especially damaging rays.
 By letting it "breathe" and not putting anything on it, your skin isn't being protected.

 Not every complexion is created equally, so there's no one-size-fits-all foundation recommendation.
 As far as SPF, though, Rouleau says practically every foundation, whether mineral powder or liquid, has titanium dioxide in it, so even if it doesn't say specifically that there's SPF on the label, there's a good chance you're covered (but check the ingredient list just to be sure).
 The main thing to remember is to reapply because just like sunscreen, applying once and wiping your hands clean won't protect you for the rest of the day.
-Says Rouleau, "You've always heard that you should reapply sunscreen every two hours, right?
+"You've always heard that you should reapply sunscreen every two hours, right?
 Well, that holds true more so if you're actually outside in direct contact with the sun.
-If it's a normal weekday, and you're mostly inside, then the two-hour rule is not necessary.
-Instead, use a mineral-based SPF-infused powder and lightly dust your skin at least once during daylight hours.
-Oilier skin likes skin types #1, #2, #3, and #4 should probably repeat this one extra time during the day since oil degrades sunscreen activity.
+If it's a normal weekday, and you're mostly inside, then the two-hour rule is not necessary," says Rouleau.
+Instead, she says to use a mineral-based SPF-infused powder and lightly dust your skin at least once during daylight hours.
+"Oilier skin like skin types #1, #2, #3, and #4 should probably repeat this one extra time during the day since oil degrades sunscreen activity.
 Look for a powder that uses the ingredients titanium dioxide or zinc oxide.
 [These] will provide protection from the harmful daylight rays given off by the sun."
 For more insight as to which foundation is best for your skin, take a look at this post from Rouleau.

 Lastly, don't forget your neck and décolleté!
 These areas are often neglected, so try dusting on some titanium dioxide powder onto these areas or loading up on sunscreen.